Schizophrenia & Delusional Disorders – Points to Remember

 • Alcoholic beverages are contraindicated while taking an antipsychotic drug

-• Taking antipsychotic medication with milk, nicotine, and caffeine will decrease the effectiveness
+• Taking the antipsychotic medication with milk, nicotine, and caffeine will decrease the effectiveness

 • Referential thinking: When an individual incorrectly interprets neutral incidents and external events as having particular or special meaning for him